 Some examples of mental illness include anxiety disorders, eating disorders, post-traumatic stress disorder (PTSD), depression, bipolar disorder, schizophrenia, as well as addictive behaviors.

-Substance abuse and SUDs are actually a subset of mental illness as they are covered in the Diagnostic and Statistical Manual of Mental Disorders (DSM-V), widely regarded as the ‘bible’ for diagnosing all mental illnesses in the United States.
+Substance use disorder and SUDs are actually a subset of mental illness as they are covered in the Diagnostic and Statistical Manual of Mental Disorders (DSM-V), widely regarded as the ‘bible’ for diagnosing all mental illnesses in the United States.

 This illness can affect a person’s brain and behavior to the point that they are no longer able to control their use of the substance.

-Examining the link between creativity, mental illness, and substance abuse, it is important to note that there is a high rate of overlap between the two conditions.
+Examining the link between creativity, mental illness, and substance use disorder, it is important to note that there is a high rate of overlap between the two conditions.
 When people have two diagnoses simultaneously, this is called comorbidity.

-Famous Examples of Geniuses Who Suffered from Mental Illness/Substance Abuse
+Famous Examples of Geniuses Who Suffered from Mental Illness/Substance Use Disorder

 Bipolar and Creativity